IS2AI/Central-Asian-Food-Dataset/README.md

 Pre-trained model weights of the best performing models: ResNet152 on KFD and EfficientNet-b4 on Food1K+KFD can be downloaded using these links:

-ResNet152 trained on KFD:
+## ResNet152 trained on KFD:

 https://issai.nu.edu.kz/wp-content/themes/issai-new/data/models/KFD_pre_trained_models/kfd_resnet152.pt

-EfficientNet-b4 trained on Food1K+KFD:
+## EfficientNet-b4 trained on Food1K+KFD:

 https://issai.nu.edu.kz/wp-content/themes/issai-new/data/models/KFD_pre_trained_models/food1k_kfd_efficientnet.pt

+## Model training and testing

+To train and test using pre-trained models use train.py and test.py files.

 ## References
 <a id="1">[1]</a>